MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/category-management-product-creation.md

 This topic describes an enhanced way to manage Retail product categories and products in Dynamics 365 for Retail.
 These enhancements let merchandising managers view a common structure of product properties between Retail product hierarchy and released product details.

-To learn more about managing Retail product categories, go to **Retail product hierarchy** from the **Category & product management** workspace, and note the enhanced structure of the **Retail product category** page.
+To learn more about managing Retail product categories, go to **Retail product hierarchy** from the **Category and product management** workspace, and note the enhanced structure of the **Retail product category** page.

 ![Category & product management workspace](media/LaunchRetailProductHierarchy.png)